 We have covered this topic previously with respect to CentOS where we saw many vulnerabilities reported by other tools in the CentOS image that were not accurate and similar issues with Oracle and RHEL images.

-We will take a look at the Debian image and discuss the results found by various scanners, explain the differences in results and show how you can remove the noise and get a clear view of your containers security.
+We will take a look at the Debian image and discuss the results found by various scanners, explain the differences in results and show how you can remove the noise and get a clear view of the security of your containers.

 Let’s start by looking at a vulnerability reported in the latest Debian image: CVE-2017-12424 which describes a vulnerability in the shadow project which provides tools and libraries for maintaining the password database.